Reverse orbifold construction and uniqueness of holomorphic vertex operator algebras: Conjugacy classes of the automorphism group of a lattice VOA

 Let $V_L$ be the lattice VOA associated with $L$.
 Then $O(\hat{L})$ is a subgroup of $\Aut (V_L)$ (\cite{FLM}).
 Let $K$ be the normal subgroup of $\Aut (V_L)$ generated by inner automorphisms.
 By \cite{DN}, $\Aut (V)=K O(\hat{L})$.
 Set $M=K\cap O(\hat{L})$.
 Since $M$ contains ${\rm Hom}(L,\Z_2)$, we obtain $\Aut (V_L)/K\cong O(\hat{L})/M\cong O(L)/\overline{M}$.

 Let $N$ be a Niemeier lattice, an even unimodular lattice of rank $24$, and assume that $N$ is not the Leech lattice.
 Let $Q$ be the root sublattice of $N$ and let $W\subset O(N)$ be the Weyl group of $Q$.
-Note that the ranks of $Q$ and $N$ are the same.
-It follows from \cite{CS} that there exists a subgroup $H$ of $O(N)$ such that $O(N)=W{:}H$.
-Note that $H$ is isomorphic to the automorphism group of the glue code $N/Q$.
+It follows from \cite{CS} that there exists a subgroup $H$ of $O(N)$ such that $O(N)=W{:}H$, and $H$ is isomorphic to the automorphism group of the glue code $N/Q$.